awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

 The policy includes the following:
 + The first statement grants permission to create a AWS Directory Service directory\.
 AWS Directory Service doesn't support permissions for this particular action at the resource\-level\.
 Therefore, the policy specifies a wildcard character \(\*\) as the `Resource` value\.
 + The second statement grants permissions to certain IAM actions\.
 The access to IAM actions is needed so that AWS Directory Service can read and create IAM roles on your behalf\.
 The wildcard character \(\*\) at the end of the `Resource` value means that the statement allows permission for the IAM actions on any IAM role\.
 To limit this permission to a specific role, replace the wildcard character \(\*\) in the resource ARN with the specific role name\.
 For more information, see [IAM Actions](https://docs.aws.amazon.com/IAM/latest/APIReference/API_Operations.html)\.
 + The third statement grants permissions to a specific set of Amazon EC2 resources that are necessary to allow AWS Directory Service to create, configure, and destroy its directories\.
 The wildcard character \(\*\) at the end of the `Resource` value means that the statement allows permission for the EC2 actions on any EC2 resource or subresource\.
 To limit this permission to a specific role, replace the wildcard character \(\*\) in the resource ARN with the specific resource or subresource\.
-For more information, see [EC2 Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html)
+For more information, see [Amazon EC2 Actions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Operations.html)

 The policy doesn't specify the `Principal` element because in an identity\-based policy you don't specify the principal who gets the permission\.
 When you attach policy to a user, the user is the implicit principal\.
 When you attach a permission policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.